ezEngine/ezEngine/Documentation/General/natvis/DebuggerVarInsp.md

 How to Use
 ---------------

 ezEngine comes with a *.natvis file for Visual Studio.
-You can find the file under [Code/Utilities/Visual Studio Visualizer/ezEngine.natvis](../../../Code/Utilities/Visual Studio Visualizer/ezEngine.natvis)
+You can find the file under [Utilities/Visual Studio Visualizer/ezEngine.natvis](../../../Utilities/Visual Studio Visualizer/ezEngine.natvis)

-- Copy _ezEngine.natvis_ to "%USERPROFILE%/My Documents/Visual Studio XYZW/Visualizers/"
+The CMake generated solution will automatically reference the natvis file, so it will work out of the box.
+In case you do not use CMake, you can copy the file manually to "%USERPROFILE%/My Documents/Visual Studio XYZW/Visualizers/"

-- Have a fun debug session!
+Have a fun debug session!
 No restart of Visual Studio needed!

 Supported Types
 ---------------